CZ-NIC/fred-docs/Concepts/Communication.rst

 The FRED is capable of using the following channels of communication:

 * Email
-   * mandatory in contacts and registrars
+   * mandatory piece of information in contacts and registrars
    * used for most communication
 * Notify email
    * optional, contacts only
    * used for notifications only
    * If a contact does not have a notify email, it is not notified.
-* Generic and additional emails
+* :ref:`Generic <comm-channels-generic>` and additional emails
-   * extra addresses unrelated to registry records
+   * extra addresses uncontained in Registry records
+   * additional addresses must be :ref:`supplied manually <comm-objlife-outzone>`
-   * used only for `outzone unguarded warnings`_ (life-cycle event)
+   * used only for `outzone unguarded warnings`_ (a life-cycle event)
 * Poll messages
    * an integral part of EPP
    * used for communication with registrars related to EPP activity
-* Letter :term:`CZ-specific`
-* Registered letter :term:`CZ-specific`
+* Letter or Registered letter :term:`CZ-specific`
 * SMS :term:`CZ-specific`

 .. _comm-channels-generic: